 3. Artist’s Point, Grand Marais

-This point in Grand Marais offers tremendous lake views during the day and is a great spot to view the Northern Lights at night.
-Though it won’t be the darkest spot along the North Shore to view the lights, it’s easy to access, especially for those who are in the Grand Marais area.
-The east side of the point shields viewers from most of the “polluted” lights from downtown Grand Marais and provides a great spot to view the lights to the north over the abyss of Lake Superior.
+This point in Grand Marais offers a great spot to view the Northern Lights at night.
+Though it won’t be the darkest spot, it’s easy to access.
+The east side of the point shields viewers from most of the “polluted” lights from downtown Grand Marais.
+This provides a great spot to view the lights to the north over the abyss of Lake Superior.
 For easy viewing, visitors are able to drive right up to the beach and park near the Coast Guard Station.